 Gary Community School Corporation provides a continuum of services for students with disabilities, age 2 to 21 inclusive, who are found eligible to receive special education services.
 Special education services are provided in the least restrictive environment in the neighborhood school to the maximum extent appropriate for children with disabilities so they may be educated with children who are not disabled.
 City-wide special education services are provided in specific situations when the nature or severity of the disability is such that education in general education classes with the use of supplementary aids and services cannot be achieved satisfactorily.

 The Gary Community School Corporation Special Populations department ensures that the identified needs of students with disabilities are met and that all appropriate guidelines and regulations are followed, in order to ensure higher achievement for students with disabilities.

-INTERIM DIRECTOR OF SPECIAL POPULATIONS
+DIRECTOR OF SPECIAL POPULATIONS